 It is invaluable for embroiderers, giving a neater appearance to your needlework by helping multiple strands of embroidery floss, rayon or other fibres lay side by side without being twisted.
 This smoothness allows the light to reflect evenly off the fibres giving a beautiful sheen to your work.

-This piece of needlework equipment can be made from many different materials; wood, metal, bone, glass or even plastic.
-I prefer a wooden handled tool, as it is light to hold and durable.
-The bone or glass tools can break if you drop them, whereas I find the metal versions are heavier.
+You will find laying tools made from many materials; wood, metal, bone, glass or even plastic.
 The most important requirement is that they are smooth and free from burs or rough areas.